osutcj/ce-spun-studentii/src/utils/scripts/README.md

 3. Open a terminal in the project's root directory and run the command `npm run seed:firestore`

 ### Note: This process will permanently change the database' content, so proceed with caution

+## Admin login credentials
+These are required in order to fully use the application.
+Good luck!
+- Email: osut@osut.ro
+- Password: ce-spun-studentii-23